WordPress Audio Upload Guide

 The Audio Shortcode:

 Instead of using Add Media button, you may also use the audio shortcode to insert audio.
-Click on the Text tab of the post editor and you can see the audio shortcode for the clipping that you just uploaded.
+Click on the Text tab of the post editor, and you can see the audio shortcode for the clipping you just uploaded.

 The default audio shortcode looks like this.
-Add the source file of the audio as an argument within the shortcode which would look like this.
+Add the audio source file as an argument within the shortcode which would look like this.

-The audio player can use audio files in various formats.
-The supported formats are mp3, Ogg and Wav formats.
+The audio or music WordPress player can use audio files in various formats.
+The supported formats are mp3, Ogg, and Wav formats.
 You can include fallbacks for the other supported audio formats like this.

 Do you want to play the audio clipping continuously in a loop?
 Do it with the loop argument.
 By default, the loop is set to “off“.
 Set it to “on“;